apache/fineract/README.md

 ===================================================

 It is possible to do a 'one-touch' installation of Fineract using containers (AKA "Docker").
+Fineract now packs the mifos community-app web ui in it's docker deploy.
+You can now run and test fineract with it a GUI directly from the combined docker builds.

 As Prerequisites, you must have `docker` and `docker-compose` installed on your machine; see [Docker Install](https://docs.docker.com/install/) and